 Certain of the Company's revenues are subject to sales and use taxes in certain jurisdictions where it conducts business in the United States.
-During 018 and 2017, the Company estimated that a sales and use tax liability of \$8,643 and \$8,522, respectively, was probable related to multiple taxing jurisdictions with respect to revenues in the years ended December 31, 2018 and December 31, 2017, and prior years.
-This amount is included in accrued expenses and other liabilities on the consolidated balance sheets.
+During 019 and 2018, the Company estimated a sales and use tax liability of \$10,220 and \$8,643, respectively, was probable related to revenues in multiple jurisdictions with respect to revenues in the years ended December 31, 2019 and December 31, 2018, and prior years.
+This amount is included in accrued expenses and other liabilities in the consolidated balance sheets.

-For the years ended December 31, 2018 and 2017, the Company also estimated a sales and use tax receivable of \$5,246 and \$2,704, respectively, related to the estimated recoverability of a portion of the liability from customers.
-This amount is included in prepaid expenses and other current assets on the consolidated balance sheets.
+For the years ended December 31, 2019 and 2018, the Company also estimated a sales and use tax receivable of \$3,346 and \$5,246, respectively, related to the estimated recoverability of a portion of the liability from customers.
+This amount is included in prepaid expenses and other current assets in the consolidated balance sheets.